tc09-brcm-social/smCurl/SmDomains/README.md

 * maketemp.sh ExistingDomainName -- make a template script from an existing Domain ** only Domain name is parameterized
 * read.sh DomainSpec  -- GET the Domain
-* rename.sh DomainName NewDomainName -- change the Domain from DomainName to NewDomainName ** this retains all existing relatioships
-* save.sh DomainName  -- clone existing Domain using name.time as the new name
-** only cloning the domain level info including user directory association
 * update.sh DomainName JSONFileName -- update the Domain using a JSON file ** this retains all existing relatioships